benjaminjonjessop/weather/README.md

 ## Project Overview

 The purpose of this project is to determine whether it rains more in Seattle or Minneapolis.
-For this, I will use data from the NOAA's Climate Data Online Search tool.
+For this, we will use data from the NOAA's Climate Data Online Search tool.

 - **Objective:** Clearly state the main goal of the project.
 - **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)